willmeierart/canopy-2020/README.md

 ## Canopy

-This is the portfolio site for creative media studio, Canopy.
+This is the portfolio site for creative media studio, Canopy, built with NextJS and Apollo Client.